italoosorio/SilkBuilder-Doc/how_to/pagination.md

 ### Pagination and dpSearch

 The Table property *dpSearch* determins how text will be search in the table.
+If set to "true" the search will be executed in the DataProvider.
+This options, by default, will load the DataProvider filling the table.
+However, in pagination the DataProvider to be loaded is the one holding the pagination information.

-To use it with pagination the property *dpSearch* should received the name of the *DataProvider* extracting the number of pages.
+The *dpSearch* property can also received the name of a *DataProvider* to load a search.
+For pagination the *dpSearch* properlty should received the *DataProvider* containing the pagination information.

 ```xml
 <silk:Table id="" dpSearch="pageDP" />